New to zero-drop shoes? You’ve likely heard the term before, but may not really understand what it means.

-Traditional footwear elevates the heel an average of 14-24mm (0.5″-1.0″).
-Elevating the heel throws off the alignment of the spine and forces an unnatural heel strike.
-Lems, on the other hand, are built on a zero-drop platform.
+Zero-drop refers to the angle between your heel and your toes.
+Traditional footwear elevates the heel an average of 14-24mm (0.5″-1.0″), which throws off the alignment of the spine and forces an unnatural heel strike.

-Zero-drop places the forefoot and heel flat to the ground correcting posture, aligning your spine, and encouraging mid-foot strike.
-This means that Lems help alleviate strain on the lower back, and allow you to walk with a healthier mid-foot to forefoot strike.
+This means that Lems shoes can help alleviate strain on the lower back, and allows you to walk with a much healthier mid-foot to forefoot strike.

 While a good majority of our shoes are zero-drop, it’s important to note that our Mountain-to-Town Series has a slightly higher drop of 4mm or about the height of two nickels stacked.